Energy

 - Solar photovoltaic (PV) installations are located at Long Lane (750 kW, installed 2016), Freeman Athletic Center (200 kW, installed 2012), 19 Fountain Avenue (7.2 kW, installed 2008), and Admissions (3 kW, installed 2008) to add renewable energy to New England's grid and prepare Wesleyan long-term for carbon neutrality.
 Another PV array will be installed at Neighborhood Preschool in 2023.

-- Natural gas cogeneration systems are located at the Central Power Plant (2.4 MW, installed 2009) and Freeman Athletic Center (676 kW, installed 2014).
-These installations together form the first microgrid within Connecticut.
+- A natural gas cogeneration systems is located at the Central Power Plant (2.4 MW, installed 2009).

 - Since 2013, Wesleyan has purchased B20 biofuel (80% #2 oil, 20% recycled cooking oil) from Portland-based Hale Hill Biofuels for campus buildings run on oil.
-Biofuel replaces all Wesleyan's oil purchases.
+Biofuel replaces all Wesleyan's oil purchases and has a lower carbon footprint than #2 oil.

 - In 2015, Wesleyan was one of six Connecticut schools participating in Solarize U, a solar discount program run by the state.
 Through the installation of solar panels on employee and alumni homes, this program gave Wesleyan community members the opportunity to reduce monthly electric bills and carbon footprints.